Kevin Magnussen: 2023

 Magnussen was confirmed to compete alongside his father in the 2023 24 Hours of Daytona in a new Porsche 911 GT3 R, run by MDK Motorsports, the same team that ran his Ferrari in the Gulf 12 Hours.
 However, he withdrew from the event a week prior due to necessary hand surgery.

+2025

+Early December 2024, BMW M Motorsport announced Magnussen would become a works driver for their LMDh program.This marked his first WeatherTech Championship appearance since the 2022 Rolex 24 at Daytona.
+His first race with the team was the Rolex 24 at Daytona, where BMW M Team RLL finished fourth.
+BMW is yet to announce where else Magnussen will be racing in 2025.

-IndyCar
+IndyCar career

 In June 2021, Magnussen was drafted in by Arrow McLaren SP to fill in for the injured Felix Rosenqvist at the Grand Prix of Road America.
 He qualified 21st and retired with mechanical issues during the race.

-Personal life

-Magnussen lived in Woking, Surrey, near the McLaren Technology Centre whilst racing for McLaren.
-He currently lives in Copenhagen, Denmark with his family.